 Services that are covered for you What you must pay when you get these services If they are related to your terminal hospice condition then you pay Original Medicare cost sharing.
 Drugs are never covered by both hospice and our plan at the same time.
 For more information, please see Chapter 5, Section 9.4 (What if you're in Medicare-certified hospice).
 Note: If you need non-hospice care (care that is not related to your terminal prognosis), you should contact us to arrange the services.
 Immunizations Covered Medicare Part B services include: Pneumonia vaccine Flu shots, once each flu season in the fall and winter, with additional flu shots if medically necessary Hepatitis B vaccine if you are at high or intermediate risk of getting Hepatitis B COVID-19 vaccine Other vaccines if you are at risk and they meet Medicare Part B coverage rules In-Network There is no coinsurance, copayment, or deductible for the pneumonia, influenza, Hepatitis B, and COVID-19 vaccines.
 Out-of-Network \$30 Copay for each Medicare-covered preventive vaccine.
-There is no coinsurance, copayment, or deductible for COVID-19 vaccines Inpatient hospital care Services require p rior authorization. long-term care hospitals and other types of inpatient hospital services.
+There is no coinsurance, copayment, or deductible for COVID-19 vaccines Inpatient hospital care Services require p rior authorization.
+Includes inpatient acute, inpatient rehabilitation, long-term care hospitals and other types of inpatient hospital services.
 Inpatient hospital care starts the day you are formally admitted to the hospital with a doctor's order.
 The day before you are discharged is your last inpatient day.
 In-Network Days 1-5; \$50 Copay per day Days 6 and beyond; \$0 Copay per day.
-Out-of-Network 10% of the cost III COVELEG SELVICES INCIDGE DULATE NOLHHINEG TO.
-If you get authorized inpation network hospital after your stabilized, your cost is the cat a network hospital. emergency condition is
+Out-of-Network 10% of the cost Covered services include but are not limited to: Semi-private room (or a private room if medically necessary) Meals including special diets Regular nursing services Costs of special care units (such as intensive care or coronary care units) Drugs and medications Lab tests X-rays and other radiology services Necessary surgical and medical supplies If you get authorized inpation network hospital after your stabilized, your cost is the c at a network hospital. emergency condition is